greglank/greglank.github.io/ai.md

 ### Mapping Actions to Hole Cards (Act-to-HC Model)

-Using data from the hand history database, I trained a series of machine learning models to learn the mapping between a player's action and a given game state to the player's hole cards (action + game_state --> hole_cards).
+Using scikit-learn and data from the hand history database, I trained a series of machine learning models to learn the mapping between a player's action and a given game state to the player's hole cards (action + game_state --> hole_cards).
 As shorthand, I refer to this kind of model as actions to hole cards, or "Act-to-HC":

 <a href="images/ml/act-to-hc_model.png"><img src="images/ml/act-to-hc_model.png" alt="Act-to-HC Model" width="60%"></a>